LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 NASA has their reason for avoiding garbage collecting languages.
 They can be unpredictable and take up extra over head.
 Despite this, most languages should be able to follow all but 3, 9, and 10.
+Rule 8 isn't relevant to most languages since the most you can do is import files.
 Rules 9 and 10 are a little iffy based on the language.
 Weakly typed languages can't follow rule 10 as they don't know the data type.
 Imagine launching a rover in Python and it turns out you forgot to test a method containing a type error.